ircam-ismm/webaudio-tutorials/basics/amplitude-modulation-synthesis.md

 ![serve](../assets/amplitude-modulation/serve.png)

 As you can see, the server has been launched into our project, just as before.
-If you then open [http://localhost:3000](http://localhost:3000), you should see a init page with a big button to resume the context:
+If you then open [http://localhost:3000](http://localhost:3000), you should see a initialization page with a big button to resume the context:

 ![scaffold-screenshot-1](../assets/amplitude-modulation/scaffold-screenshot-1.png)